rezaEbrahimi94/coding-challenge/cover-letter.md

 Welcome to the coding challenge!
 This challenge serves as the foundation for a technical interview where we will review your code together.

-Instructions for the task can be found in README.md inside the repository: (https://github.com/0plus1/GOYCodingChallengeBE)
+Instructions for the task can be found in README.md inside the repository.

 *The starter project code*:
 The starter project contains code to handle input from the command line, code to output the results, and some test setup.
 You’re free to change this code in any way you see fit, but the inputs it accepts and the format of the output it produces should remain the same.